raffay69/rapid_quest_assignment/readme.md

    - MongoDB Change Stream detects new/updated/deleted data.
    - Backend emits events through Socket.io.
    - Frontend listens for these events and updates instantly.

+## Note :
+- in the given payload files , the conversation_1_message_1 and conversation_1_status_1 are the same.
+- Hence saved the first message with "sent" status